-Why Lease A Jaguar E-PACE?
+Why Lease A Jaguar E-PACE With Vanarama?

-How Does It Drive?
+How Does The E-PACE Drive?

 By the industry standard measurement, the E-PACE has a 494-litre cargo bay.
 That’s still competitive for cars in this class and it’s more than enough for day-to-day life.
 You won’t have any trouble fitting the kids’ school bags in there, put it that way.

 In the cabin, the front seats are very spacious.
-You get plenty of cubby holes and storage bins for loose change, sunglasses and so on, as well as lots of headroom and shoulder-space.
+You get plenty of cubby holes and storage bins for loose change, sunglasses and so on, as well as lots of headroom and shoulder space.
 The rear seats are more cramped, but you can still fit 4 adults in comfort.
 The central rear seat is a bit too tight for grown-ups, though.

 The E-PACE offers you a selection of petrol and diesel engines, and most of those come with mild-hybrid technology to keep fuel consumption low.
 But if you want economy, the best option is the P300e plug-in hybrid.
 Officially speaking, it will return 141mpg.